cncf/wg-serverless/workflow/spec/spec.md

 The "timeout" property defines the amount of time to wait for function execution to complete.
 It is described in ISO 8601 format, so for example "PT2M" would mean the maximum time for the function to complete its execution is two minutes.
-If the set timeout period is exceeded, the state should handle this via its [retry and onError definitions](#workflow-retrying).
+If the set timeout period is exceeded, the task should handle this via its [retry and onError definitions](#workflow-retrying).
-In the case they are not defined, the state should proceed with transitioning to the next state, or ending the workflow execution in case it is an end state.
+In the case they are not defined, the task should proceed with transitioning to the next task, or ending the workflow execution in case it is an end task.

 #### FunctionRef Definition